This is part three in a series:

 “God has inspired his word and he has a purpose in giving his word.
 It is a mockery of the sovereignty of God to think that he could inspire that which is a light to our feet and a guide to our path and then cause it to be lost and that he would not have the capacity outside of creating an entirely new authority structure unknown in scripture of leading people to recognize his word.”

-Without the support of sacred tradition, the Catholic claim of inspiration rests on circular reasoning: The canon is inspired because Jesus says so right there in the scriptures contained in the inspired canon that the Church, which is authorized by the inspired canon, selected.
+Without the support of sacred tradition, the Catholic claim of inspiration rests on circular reasoning: The canon is inspired because Jesus says in the inspired canon that he authorized the very church to select the inspired canon that grants its authority.

 He does not say what that tradition might be, so I’ll try to avoid speculation as much as possible while refuting his claim.